aiven/devportal/docs/products/m3db/index.rst

-Works best with other Aiven products
+Integrates with your existing tools
 ------------------------------------

 M3 is highly compatible with other Aiven products for the following tasks: